do3cc/isotopp.github.io/_posts/2021-09-10-mysql-million-challenge.md

   - Make a million stored procedures, calling each other in a chain.
 - Make a many triggers?
 Is that even possible?
 - Make a million users.
   - Make a million grants.
-This one is dear to my heart - we have this at work in one environment and it broke the server in an exciting and hard to fix way. `GRANT` statements in the processlist and `SHOW PROCESSLIST` running concurrently raced badly.
+This one is dear to my heart - we have this at work in one environment, and it broke the server in an exciting and hard to fix way. `GRANT` statements in the processlist and `SHOW PROCESSLIST` running concurrently raced badly.
   - Make a million concurrent connections.
 Well, no, but I have seen 60.000 already, and it was not pretty.
 This failed in interesting ways, because monitoring was joining against `P_S.THREADS` and fell over badly.
 - Make a million users, using roles.
   - Make a million roles.